 The advisory report focuses on the process side of spatial planning (management and governance), but this is not possible without first analysing the issue of spatial planning decisions.
 Various aspects are involved: Are the decisions being made?
 Are there too many decisions or too few?
 What do the decisions produce (sum of regional decisions for the whole of the Netherlands or for the landscape)?
 Will the result be assessed?

-This advisory report is expected to be published at the end of 2021.
+This advisory report is expected to be published on 23 november 2021.